 It was also a real bonus having Brendon Hartley on the line.
 We rode together for much of the first four and a half hours and he certainly rode very well; descending well and climbing well which are important ingredients at Leadville.
 He finished 24 mins ahead of me with a time of 9 hours on the dot which is very impressive given the conditions.

 It was cool for both of us to be decked out in Aussie Grit Apparel – the kit was a non-topic in terms of no hassle for either of us.
-I also wore a prototype bib short which is fair to say had a tough initiation today; including a small crash but it stood up perfectly to everything I threw at it over the nine hours.
+I also wore a prototype bib short which it’s fair to say had a tough initiation today; including a small crash but it stood up perfectly to everything I threw at it over the nine hours.